 Each retail chain has a website that highlights seasonal offerings, store locations, and contact information for Customer Service groups.
 In 2020, these websites were also one way that we were able to communicate important information related to the pandemic and to our stand for racial justice.
 Our brands also leverage social media channels for real-time feedback on store experiences.

 We share more about the many ways we engage with our customers on the Serving Our Customers page of our website.

 Engaging with Our Investors

-We speak regularly with shareholders throughout the year via investor meetings, conferences, and phone calls.
-These interactions allow us to engage with the investment community regarding our Company’s performance financially and, as requested, on environmental, social, and governance (ESG) matters.
+We speak regularly with shareholders throughout each year via investor meetings, conferences, and phone calls.
+Held mostly in virtual formats in 2020, these interactions allow us to engage with the investor community regarding our Company’s financial performance and on environmental, social, and governance (ESG) matters.
 We listen to our shareholders’ insights and perspectives thoughtfully, considering what is best for our many stakeholders and our Company overall.